Garry Lyon

 Garry Peter Lyon (born 13 September 1967) is a former professional Australian rules football player and was captain of the Melbourne Football Club in the Australian Football League (AFL).
 Since his retirement from football, he has been mainly an Australian rules football media personality, featuring on television, radio and in newspapers.
 He has also coached during the International Rules Series.
-He is the most recent VFL/AFL player to kick ten goals in a finals match, having done so in the 1994 Second Semi-final against Footscray, and the first since Geelong's George Goninon in 1951, 43 years prior.
+He is the most recent VFL/AFL player to kick ten goals in a finals match, having done so in the 1994 Second Semi-final against Footscray.

 Early life

 Lyon, the son of former Hawthorn player Peter Lyon, was born in Devonport, Tasmania.
 In his youth he moved to Victoria.
 He grew up in the Victorian town of Kyabram and played local football for Kyabram Bombers.
 His talent saw him scouted by the Melbourne Football Club as a zoned player.
 He completed his schooling at Melbourne High School after moving to Melbourne in his later years of school to pursue his sporting ambitions.